Haruno19/JSONParser/Lisp/README(lisp).txt

 path using the JSONParse function, and returns it.

 JSONACCESS\2+
-this function returns the return of the sasso function with the given first argument (Obj) and a finite list of its remaining arguments as arguments.
+this function returns the return of the getFields function with the given first argument (Obj) and a finite list of its remaining arguments as arguments.

-SASSO\2
+GETFIELDS\2
 this function returns the value in the given parsed JSON object which position is specified by a series of arguments (Fields).